-- The Notch Hostel offers affordable shared and private rooms just one mile off Exit 32 (Lincoln / North Woodstock) of Route 93 in the heart of the White Mountains.
+The Notch Hostel offers affordable shared and private rooms just one mile off Exit 32 (Lincoln / North Woodstock) of Route 93 in the heart of the White Mountains.
 With Rumney and Cannon minutes away and many more climbing areas beyond, set up basecamp for your next adventure with us.
 AAC members will be given a 10% discount.
 Check out our website at www.NotchHostel.com or email [email protected]

 - American Alpine Club Campground in the Gunks: An ongoing partnership between The Club, the Mohonk Preserve, the New York State Office of Parks, and the Palisades Interstate Parks Commission.
 Click the link for the latest updates on the campground's progress.

 - High Peaks Mountain Guides: AAC Members get discounted lodging at High Peaks Mountain Guides' Guides' House, as well as a discount on guide services and retail.
-Discounts on lodging vary by season: 10% off in the summer, and up to 50% off in the Spring and Fall seasons.
+Discounts on lodging vary by date: 10% off during peak times, and special mid-week discounts and rates.
 Call for availability.

-- The Keene Farm: Owned by the Alpine Club of Canada, located in the Adirondack Forest Reserve near Keene in northern New York state.
-The Keene Farm has camping facilities and a large cabin that accommodates up to 32 people.
+- The Keene Farm: Owned by the Montreal Section of the Alpine Club of Canada, and located in the Adirondack Forest Reserve near Keene in northern New York state.
+The Keene Farm has camping facilities and a large cabin.
 AAC members receive ACC member rates ($20 for the hut, $10 for camping).
 Make reservations at this link.
 Select "ACC Member" and add your AAC member number in the comments section.

 - Mazama Lodge: Located 60 miles east of Portland, OR on the slopes of Mount Hood.
-AAC members and other outdoor club members stay fro $22/night (show your AAC membership card or other proof of membership).
-For reservations and rates, visit the website.
+AAC members and other outdoor club members stay from $20/night (show your AAC membership card or other proof of membership).
+For reservations and rates, visit the Mazama website.

 - The Crash Pad in Chattanooga, TN's up and coming Southside neighborhood, just a stone's throw from climbing, cycling, and paddling.
 AAC Members get a 10% discount on lodging with membership card.
 Visit the website for all the details.
 The World's First LEED Platinum Hostel.